sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 is X is guaranteed to be independent of Y?

-- the answer, unlike previous versions, is Yes. ballgame and raining do not get effect from each other or a common cause. to prove this claim, use algebraic operation again:
+- the answer, unlike previous versions, is Yes. ballgame and rain do not get effect from each other or a common cause. to prove this claim, use algebraic operation again:

 ![ch_formula1](assets/ch12.PNG)